segmentio/segment-docs/src/connections/sources/catalog/libraries/mobile/android/android-faqs.md

 ## Are there any limitations for using Segment with Huawei?

-No. Currently we haven't had any instances that shows there are limitations when Segment is tracking Huawei devices.
+No, there hasn't been any instances that show there are limitations when Segment tracks Huawei devices.

 ## Does LifecycleObserver (above version 2.6.0) work with Segment?